evervault/attestation-doc-validation/README.md

 This branch uses pure rust libraries for validating the attestation document.
 The support for the curves used for attestation document signatures is incomplete.

-** This crate can not validate Attestation Documents which use p521r1 **
+**This crate can not validate Attestation Documents which use p521r1.**

 ## Getting Started